 4. Trade Silly Arcade Games With Smart Brain Training Games

-In your free time, engage in brain-power enhancing games like Sudoku, crossword puzzles, Riddle solving, etc. These games are the best kick for your analytical bent of mind.
+In your free time, play brain games like Sudoku, board games, crossword puzzles, riddle solving, etc. These games are the best kick for your analytical bent of mind.

-These games will acquaint you with the habit of conceptualizing, analyzing and diagnosing tricky situations to get to the right answer.
+These games will acquaint you with the spending habits of conceptualizing, solving complex problems, payING attention to detail, analyzing and diagnosing tricky situations to get to the right answer.

 5. Increase Your Inquisitiveness